reissbaker/st4t3/README.md

 });
 ```

+Note that, like machine creation, the `.middleware` function takes an object
+literal rather than an array.
+Although object ordering is only [recently-defined
+in the spec](https://github.com/tc39/ecma262/pull/1791), in practice every
+major browser maintained consistent insertion-order traversal for years prior
+to this spec change, as long as you didn't use exotic host objects, modify the
+prototype of an object mid-traversal, use the magic `Proxy` objects, or a few
+other arcane things.
+Just use regular hashes for this and you'll be fine!
+Pretend it's an array.

 Middleware can also do state transitions, just like ordinary states.
 If
 middleware causes a state transition, it will prevent the rest of the chain
 from running; e.g.: